-This will be enough for one filet.
-If you are cooking two filets, double the ingredients.
-If you are cooking three filets, triple them, and so on.
+This will be enough for 1 filet.
+If you’re cooking 2 filets, double the ingredients.
+If you’re cooking 3 filets, triple them, and so on.

-The salmon should be soaked for six hours total and it should be turned occasionally.
-Once it is done brining, take it out and dry it.
+The salmon should be soaked for 6 hours total and should be turned occasionally.
+Once it’s done brining, take it out and dry it.

 The curing method is one of the things that differentiate salmon from lox